opendatasoft/codelibrary/content/widget-tricks/filter-as-list/2/index.md

 ---
-title: "2 - Simple case, with default selection"
+title: "Filters as an HTML Select - 2"
 height: 500
 ---